 The financial statements are prepared in sterling, which is the functional currency of the company.
 Monetary amounts in these financial statements are rounded to the nearest £.

-The financial statements have been prepared under the historical cost convention.
+The financial statements have been prepared under the historical cost convention, modified to include the revaluation of certain financial instruments at fair value.
 The principal accounting policies adopted are set out below.